 Zanele now works with TomorrowToday Global and has since assisted clients such as Volkswagen, Vitality Global, ENS Africa, Marsh & McLennan Companies, First Rand, RMB and Discovery CRES to approach an uncertain future with confidence.

 As a Forbes contributor and a contributor to the Thought Leader section of the Mail & Guardian, Zanele shares insights on change, transitions and the future of work with global leaders.

 In 2019, she was recognised by Avance Media as the 45th Most Influential Young South African on the final list of 100 young South Africans.

 In the same year, Zanele became the winner of the Professional Speakers Association’s Speaker Factor Competition, making her the very first speaker to attain this award in Southern Africa.

 Zanele Njapha, or as her clients call her ‘The UnLearning Lady’, is an international Transitions facilitator and Futurist at the Strategic Insights firm TomorrowToday Global.
 She is the host of the podcast Future-Fit Fridays, hosting conversations with global experts on the future of work.
 She contributes to Forbes, the thought leader section of the Mail & Guardian and was voted #45 on Avance Media’s list of Top 100 Most Influential Young South Africans in 2019.

 Our next speaker is known as 'The UnLearning Lady', a name that implies she's a superhero - something she's not going to deny.

-Zanele Njapha is an international Transitions Facilitator and host of the popular podcast Future-Fit Fridays, helping people decode and navigate the future of work.
+Zanele Njapha is an international Transitions Facilitator, Forbes contributor and host of the popular podcast Future-Fit Fridays, helping entrepreneurs across the world decode and navigate the future of work.
 She is also an award winning speaker and influencer.

 Here to make us uncomfortable and help us self-disrupt, Zanele Njapha.